shawlu95/Data-Engineering-Toolbox/hadoop/dataframe.md

 * very popularly used for DataFrame
 * Columnar, not row-oriented; can read a chunk of column quickly!
 * Schema is embedded, easy to transfer around;

-Advantages of using Parquet:
-* Organizing by column allows for better compression, as data is more homogeneous.
-The space savings are very noticeable at the scale of a Hadoop cluster.
-* I/O will be reduced as we can efficiently scan only a subset of the columns while reading the data.
-Better compression also reduces the bandwidth required to read the input.
-* As we store data of the same type in each column, we can use encoding better suited to the modern processors’ pipeline by making instruction branching more predictable.

 #### Schema
 * Infer from Parquet files, Hive metastore, parent DataFrame